guard/guard/README.md

 $ guard init <guard-name>
 ```

-You are good to go!
+You are good to go, or you can modify your guards' definition to suit your needs.

 Guardfile DSL
 -------------

-The Guardfile DSL consists of just three simple methods: `guard`, `watch` & `group`.
+The Guardfile DSL consists of just three simple methods: `#guard`, `#watch` & `#group`.

 Required:

-* The `guard` method allows you to add a guard with an optional hash of options.
+* The `#guard` method allows you to add a guard with an optional hash of options.

+Optional:

-* The `watch` method allows you to define which files are supervised by this guard.
+* The `#watch` method allows you to define which files are supervised by this guard.
 An optional block can be added to overwrite the paths sent to the `run_on_change` guard method or to launch any arbitrary command.

-Optional:

-* The `group` method allows you to group several guards together.
+* The `#group` method allows you to group several guards together.
 Groups to be run can be specified with the Guard DSL option `--group` (or `-g`).
 This comes in handy especially when you have a huge Guardfile and want to focus your development on a certain part.

 Example: